RahilBA/Dog-Breed-Classifier/README.md

 Here I created a 4-layer CNN in Keras that classifies dog breeds, but the accuracy is about 12% which is a little better than random guessing.
 So, I leveraged the latest state of art techiniques like VGG, Inception V3, and ResNet to classify dogs.
 The Exception model outperforms all the other models with the accuracy of 86%.

 ## Files
-bottleneck_features - A folder for pretrained models

-extract_bottleneck_features.py - Some functions to process the pretrained models
+bottleneck_features - A folder for pretrained models. extract_bottleneck_features.py - Some functions to process the pretrained models.

 haarcascades - A folder containing the filters we will use in the human face detector